Control

-Lens security compliance is based on the C2PA Security Considerations v2.2 and C2PA Harms Modelling v2.2 specifications.
-These documents provide the foundational framework for our security architecture, threat modeling, and harm mitigation strategies.
+Lens bases its security program on C2PA Security Considerations 2.0 and C2PA Harms Modelling 2.0.
+Together, these documents inform our architecture, threat model, and harm mitigation approach.

 Primary References:

-All security controls, threat mitigations, and privacy protections documented on this page align with the guidance and recommendations provided in these C2PA specifications.
+The controls, mitigations, and privacy protections on this page follow guidance from these C2PA specifications.

-Lens follows a defense-in-depth security model with multiple layers of protection.
+Lens follows a defense-in-depth model with multiple layers of protection.

 | Control | Implementation | Status |